How I Invest My Money

 Go there.
 Ask all your questions about investing.
 Ask about your latest concerns or investing opportunities.
 You’ll get sensible replies.
 In all manners of market conditions, that forum can be your grounding tool.

-For example in that forum I found this:
+In the Boglehead forum I found this:

 On investing, so much is about compounding interest + years… A good rule of thumb is (assuming you retire in your 60’s) is…